shoutem/shoutem.github.io/_posts/1-1-4-Shortcut.md

 <img src='{{ site.baseurl }}/img/getting-started/add-modal-shortcut.png'/>
 </p>

-Try clicking now on `List of restaurants` in `Add screen` modal.
+Try clicking now on `Restaurants` in `Add screen` modal.
 Shortcut is inserted into app navigation, but nothing else happens!
 That's exactly what `openRestaurantsList` action does - nothing.
 Let's change that so it opens `Screen`.